awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-budgets-budget.md

 # AWS::Budgets::Budget<a name="aws-resource-budgets-budget"></a>

-The `AWS::Budgets::Budget` resource creates, replaces, or deletes budgets for Billing and Cost Management\.
+The `AWS::Budgets::Budget` resource allows customers to take pre\-defined actions that will trigger once a budget threshold has been exceeded\. creates, replaces, or deletes budgets for Billing and Cost Management\.
 For more information, see [Managing Your Costs with Budgets](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-managing-costs.html) in the *AWS Billing and Cost Management User Guide*\.

 ## Syntax<a name="aws-resource-budgets-budget-syntax"></a>